Neal-Bhattacharya/marc-terminal/README.md

 `chmod +x /usr/local/bin/trains.sh`

+The final step depends on if you're running zsh or bash as your Terminal shell.
+If you don't know what this means just do both.

-Next, if you are running zsh then enter
+If zsh then enter

 `nano ~/.zshrc`